The INAEC and Iloilo as the birthplace of Philippine aviation

 Photo: John Tewell

 In 1937, INAEC purchased two Sikorsky S-43 amphibians to expand its operations in the Philippines.
-At the time, Sikorsky was a widely acclaimed aircraft builder, supplying Pan American Airlines with four and twin-engine planes.
-The twin-engine S-43 was known as the “Baby Clipper” which could land on both sea and land.
+At the time, Sikorsky was a widely acclaimed aircraft builder, supplying Pan American Airlines with both four-engine and twin-engine planes.
+The twin-engine S-43 was known as the “Baby Clipper,” which could land on both sea and land.
 This aircraft became ideally suited for the Philippines.
 This service also saw the first flight steward in the country.

-In 1940 INAEC reportedly carried 2,000 passengers per month.
-In December 1941 disaster struck.
-The entire fleet was destroyed during the Japanese invasion.
-The INAEC was resurrected as the Far East Air Transport Inc., with its inaugural flight from Grace Park Caloocan to Iloilo.
-In 1947, FEATI was sold by the Lopez brothers and was eventually merged into Philippine Airlines.
+In 1940, INAEC reportedly carried 2,000 passengers per month.
+In December 1941, disaster struck when the entire fleet was destroyed during the Japanese invasion.
+INAEC was resurrected as Far East Air Transport Inc., with its inaugural flight from Grace Park Caloocan to Iloilo.
+In 1947, FEATI was sold by the Lopez brothers and eventually merged into Philippine Airlines.

 INAEC Iloilo